Nmotley92/react-portfolio/README.md

 </p>

 ## About
 This is my portfolio that showcases my skills and projects.
-It is built with react and is deployed on heroku.
 It also uses react hooks to manage state.
 It is also responsive and works on mobile devices.

 ## Visuals